 NOTE: DO NOT UNSOLDER THE BATTERY.
 THERE IS ALWAYS AN EXPLOSION RISK!

-To remove the battery, use a small pair of wire cutters and carefully cut the battery leads from the circuit board and then discard the battery.
+To remove the battery, use a small pair of sharp wire cutters and carefully cut the battery leads from the circuit board and then discard the battery.

 5) After cutting the battery leads off, unsolder the leads left behind on the PCB and remove all excess solder from the holes on the circuit board*.
 Ensure the holes are large enough for the new leads on the battery holder

-* Note that if you are using the Through‑Hole PCB Mount Battery Holder (Mouser P/N: 534‑1053‑BH), you will need to ensure that different holes (other than the original ones) are free of excess solder (see example image).
+* Note that if you are using the Through‑Hole PCB Mount Battery Holder (Mouser P/N: 534‑1053‑BH), you will need to ensure that different holes (other than the original ones) are free of excess solder (see example image below).
 The new battery holder sits slightly off‑center from where the original battery was located.
 At first glance it looks odd, but don't worry.
 This new battery position does not interfere with any screws, boards or wires

 6) Solder the new battery holder in place.
 You may need to slightly bend one of the battery holder pins to make it fit.
 Insert a new CR2450 battery and re‑assemble the boards and synthesizer case